Programming-0101/TheBook/Topic/ReadMe.md

 In order to provide a smooth, gradual appoach to learning how to program in a OOP-First approach, I've laid out a comprehensive set of code sample and practice questions organized in a topical fashion.

 For programming tools, I recommend starting with [Visual Studio Code](https://code.visualstudio.com).
 It's a simple-to-use yet sophisticated and powerful text editor.
+Read my [quick overview](VSCode.md) for more information.

 ## OOP Essentials